QuanTrieuPCYT/Dell-Latitude-5480_Hackintosh/Disable_CFG_Lock.md

 `This firmware has LOCKED MSR 0xE2 register!` - means CFG Lock is enabled

-For the former, go into your `config.plist` of OpenCore and set both `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` to `TRUE` then you can close this page. **Don't reset your BIOS or the CFG Lock will be enabled again**.
+For the former, go into your `config.plist` of OpenCore and set both `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` to `FALSE` then you can close this page. **Don't reset your BIOS or the CFG Lock will be enabled again**.

 For the latter, please continue.